Eglė Špokaitė

-Eglė Špokaitė (born 1971 in Vilnius) is a Lithuanian ballet dancer, most notably a Principal Ballerina for the Lithuanian National Opera and Ballet Theatre (1989–2011) and the only ballet dancer on the List of Famous Lithuanians.
+Eglė Špokaitė (born 1971) is a Lithuanian ballet dancer, most notably a Principal Ballerina for the Lithuanian National Opera and Ballet Theatre (1989–2011).
 She co-founded the Egle Špokaitė Ballet School in Vilnius, Lithuania (2008), where she also served as artistic director.
 In the United States, she founded the Ballet Institute of San Diego dance school (2016). Špokaitė is also a choreographer, actress, and public speaker.
 She's the winner of the Lithuanian National Prize, as well as numerous other awards and honors.
 She lives and works between San Diego, CA and Vilnius.

 Career

 Eglė Špokaitė was born in 1971 in Vilnius.
 After graduating from Vilnius School of Ballet in 1989, she became the soloist for the Lithuanian National Opera and Ballet Theatre performing roles including Giselle in "Giselle," Juliet in "Romeo & Juliet," and Kitri in "Don Quixote."
 Between 1994 and 1996 Špokaitė participated and won four international ballet competitions.